Dual Diagnosis Treatment Fremont, OH

 Firelands Counseling/recovery Services

-Firelands Counseling/recovery Services is a dual diagnosis treatment center in Fremont, Ohio that offers treatment for alcohol or drug addiction and mental health disorders that include panic disorder as well as paranoid personality disorder.
+Firelands Counseling/recovery Services is a dual diagnosis treatment center in Fremont, Ohio that provides treatment services for mental health and substance use disorders that include phobias as well as avoidant personality disorder.

 Address: 675 Bartson Road, Fremont, OH 43420 in Sandusky County